Get a free, no obligation personal loan quote with rates as low as 9.99%

 Key Takeaways

-• The Canadian federal government does not provide direct debt relief programs for consumers, but there are two debt forgiveness programs regulated by the Bankruptcy and Insolvency Act (BIA): consumer proposals and bankruptcies.
+• Two government debt relief programs are regulated by the Bankruptcy and Insolvency Act (BIA): consumer proposals and bankruptcies.

 • Some provinces offer student loan forgiveness programs, such as the BC Loan Forgiveness Program, the Quebec Loan Remission Program and the PEI Debt Reduction Program.